 “Thirty-Five Is Too Old to Be Sleeping in a Bathroom”

 You know you are going to be in for a laugh.
 For me, if felt reaffirming, that I was doing ok and it also helped me decide on visiting Argentina!

 A Good Girl’s Guide to getting lost Rachel Friedman – I really enjoyed this book.
-It was easy to read and made me even more determined to travel South America!
+It was easy to read and made me even more determined to travel to South America!
 In fact, it made me add Australia on to my list.
-I think what I loved about it was that she wasn’t a natural traveller.
+I think what I loved about it was that she wasn’t a natural traveler.
 When she first left the USA for Dublin it wasn’t with a backpack.
 It was with a huge red suitcase.
 So if you aren’t sure if solo travel is for you, read this.